airladon/FigureOne/examples/1 - Shape/README.md

 Draws a circle.

-Download example and open `index.html` in a browser to view example.
+Download `index.html` and `index.js` into the same folder and open `index.html` in a browser to view example.

 ![example](./example.png)